littlemousey/frontend-exercise/README-en.md

 ## Requirements:
-* Gebruik gestructureerde code (common practices/coding patterns)
+* Use structured code (common practices/coding patterns)
-* Het product hoeft niet af te zijn, als het maar voldoende inzicht geeft in het technisch niveau.
-Daarbij helpt het uiteraard wel als een deel van de code functioneert
+* The product doesnt have to be finished, as long as it gives adequate insight into your technical level.
+That being said, the code should be functional.
-* Je kan een framework (React, AngularJs) gebruiken waar je vertrouwd mee bent, maar je kan ons ook laten zien dat je begrijpt hoe Javascript werkt en patterns die in frameworks worden gebruikt kan reproduceren door VanillaJS te gebruiken (pré)
+* You can use a framework (React, AngularJs) that you are familiar with, however, we would love to see the patterns and mechanisms of these frameworks reproduced in vanilla JS.
-* Gebruik Typescript of ES6 (pré)
+* Use of Typescript or ES6
-* Werken met TDD of BDD (pré)
+* Working with TDD or BDD